sherlockblaze/blog/source/_posts/algorithms/combat/Relace-All-Spaces.md

 ![Step 7](https://sherlockblaze.com/resources/img/cs/replace_all_space/replace_step7.png)

-And findlly we achieve our goal.
+And finally we achieve our goal.

 ##### Code